fidesosu/passelimerit-docs/parts/sales-invoices/create-sales-invoice/create-sales-invoice-with-multiple-payments.md

 ## InvoiceRowObject

 Every invoice has its rows.
-Row has its quantity and price, it also has its general ledger record and that’s why it has its own tax calculation.
+Row has its quantity and price, it also has its general ledger record and that's why it has its own tax calculation.

 |Field|Type|Comment|
 |-----|----|-------|